 Google Analytics' Search Console Reports

-- You can see full user behavior after a keyword clickthrough with segments over time, not limited to infrequent updates like Google’s Search Console
+- You can see full user behavior after a keyword clickthrough with segments for any given time (not limited to Google Search Console's time limits)

 - Google Analytics provides a view on how other search engines contribute to your traffic